primecitizens/pcz/README.md

 ## LICENSE

-WebIDL files copied from the Chromium project is licensed under its [BSD 3-Clause License (LICENSE.chromium)](./LICENSE.chromium).
+WebIDL files copied from the Chromium project are licensed under its [BSD 3-Clause License (LICENSE.chromium)](./LICENSE.chromium).

 Code written by Prime Citizens is licensed under the [Apache-2.0 License](./LICENSE):